 Is Exercise The Fountain Of Youth?

-America is currently a nation that is “growing old” with the fastest-growing segment of the older population being those over the age of 85.
+America is currently a nation “growing old,” with the fastest-growing segment of the older population being those over the age of 85.
 Unfortunately, many people residing in nursing homes are also over the age of 85.
-So, medical technology helps us live longer but for many, the quality of those lives leaves a lot to be desired.
+So, medical technology helps us live longer, but for many, the quality of those lives leaves a lot to be desired.

 Sarcopenia –this is muscle loss as we grow older and it has profound negative implications for not only long-term quality of life but in my opinion, national security as well.

 I’m very serious when I say National Security!
-Think about it; who will fight America’s wars in 50 years if we are all too old and too weak to do anything?
+Think about it; who will fight America’s wars in 50 years if we are all too old and weak to do anything?